anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-files.md

 ---
 layout: page
 title: Files Lab
-permalink: /classes/111-f24/files
+permalink: /classes/111-w26/files
 ---

-This is a lab assignment and so you will not be submitting it.
-However, the concepts and practice will help you on both the homework and exams so I encourage you to make a serious effort on it during class and consider finishing it outside of class.
+## Setup

-I recommend making a folder for today's lab in COURSES [as you usually do](getting-started).
+I recommend making a folder for today's lab in [COURSES as you usually do](getting-started).

 ## Goals
 Get practice with reading from/writing to files.